BuildButler

 Hosted Jenkins plugin that sends CI data to the BuildButler backend for storage and analytics, viewed in the BuildButler web app.

 The Jenkins Cloud plugin sends build, test, stage, and agent data to the BuildButler hosted backend.
-Data is stored in an isolated database per organization and viewed in the BuildButler web app at app.buildbutler.dev.
+Data is stored in an isolated database per organization (for paid plans) and viewed in the BuildButler web app at app.buildbutler.dev.

 BuildButler Cloud dashboard